 To comprehend the hydrophilicity of carbohydrates, it is essential to first explore their primary constituents – monosaccharides.
 As the fundamental building blocks of all carbohydrates, monosaccharides are single sugar molecules.
 These molecules consist of a chain of carbon, hydrogen, and oxygen atoms, forming ring structures.

-See also How Much Carbohydrate In Milk
+See also How Many Calories In A Carbohydrate Exchange

 The presence of hydroxyl (-OH) groups on these monosaccharides contributes significantly to their hydrophilic properties.
 This hydroxyl group allows for hydrogen bonding with water molecules, facilitating the dissolution of carbohydrates in polar solvents such as water.